Catches what uptime monitoring misses

 Everything you need to know about Sitewatch and website monitoring.

 Uptime monitors only check if your server responds with a 200 status code.
-Sitewatch checks what actually loads on the page — broken JavaScript bundles, missing CSS files, failed API calls, and redirect loops can all happen while your server returns 200.
+Sitewatch runs two types of checks on every site: ping checks (lightweight HTTP probe every 5 minutes for uptime tracking) and integrity checks (full page fetch that validates every asset, inspects headers, and compares against baselines).
+Broken JavaScript bundles, missing CSS files, MIME mismatches, and redirect loops can all happen while your server returns 200.
 We catch the failures that uptime tools miss.

 Yes.
 Sitewatch fingerprints every JavaScript and CSS asset on your monitored pages.
 If a CDN goes down, a deploy breaks a bundle hash, or a third-party script returns a 404, we detect it within minutes and include the full evidence in your incident report.